10 Things I Wish My Mom Knew When I Was A Teen

-I envied some of my friends whose moms were a little more loose about drinking, drugs and boys.
+I envied some of my friends whose moms were a little looser about drinking, drugs, and boys.
 They didn’t have to keep anything a secret unless they really wanted to.
 I felt like keeping secrets was the only option I had.

 Trust me more.

 Give me more autonomy.
 You don’t have to follow every move I make or check up on me all the time.
 Let me tell you what my plans are sometimes, instead of having to call other moms.

 If I see that you’re confident, chances are I’ll be confident as well.
 If I see that you seem unsure in your decision making, chances are I’ll have a hard time holding strong with the choices I make as well.

 I want you to accept my friends.
 The more you like them and the more they like you, the more likely I am to want to bring them over and want you to have relationships with each other.